hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 - This approach is industry standard for Alfresco integrations and is essential for migration, export, and deep traversal use cases.
 - The implementation includes defensive checks, logging, and a recursion limit to prevent infinite loops and help debug edge cases.
 - **NodeRef normalization:** The library automatically parses nodeRefs and passes them to the Alfresco SOAP API in the correct `{ scheme, address, id }` format for all navigation and migration operations.
+- **WSDL compliance:** The library's `get` method always uses the correct Predicate structure as required by the Alfresco RepositoryService WSDL.

 ## Troubleshooting